The fire rating of a safe is incredibly important when shopping for a safe.

 Make sure to always account for what is physically going to be in your safe, or what you may put into it in the future.

 The fire ratings on most safes are determined by the length of time it takes for a safe to get to an internal temperature of 350 degrees.
 Electronics, film, and will be destroyed much earlier than that.
-You might either want to look into a longer fire rated safe, or better yet buy another fire rated safe/box that you can put in the bottom of the safe.
+You might either want to look into a longer fire rated safe (this article is a great place to start), or better yet buy another fire rated safe/box that you can put in the bottom of the safe.

 Yes, some people have these in their homes.
 If you have one, congrats, you may not need as much of a fire rating!